givea04291/catbot/README.md

 - Simple games
 - Management function for members and roles in your discord server
 ## Inviting
-**In order to invite catbot to your discord server, you must have administrator authority**
+**In order to invite catbot to your discord server, you must have administrator authority.**
 Click [here] to invite catbot to server.
 You must turn on Administrator Access to play with catbot without errors!
 ## How To Play?
 If you want to converse with catbot, enter `냥이야 [command]` in discord.